ThindalTV/NoDoxx/README.md

 Extension is open to unsolicited pull requests.

 And be a dear and report bugs please.
 Santa clause will love you for it.

+You can always find the latest version on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Thindal.NoDoxx), or by searching for the extension NoDoxx or Don't Doxx Yourself in Visual Studio.